jquast/blessed/docs/keyboard.rst

 * Use :attr:`~.Keystroke.name` to identify special keys by name (e.g., ``KEY_F1``, ``KEY_CTRL_Q``)
 * Or, by using magic methods like ``keystroke.is_f1()`` or ``keystroke.is_key_ctrl('q')``.

-Be careful to print it directly, though, our examples uses format string, ``f'{ks!r}'`` for ``repr()``, because ``str(ks)`` may contain escape sequences beginning with (``KEY_ESCAPE``) and are generally unprintable.
+Be careful printing  :class:`~.Keystroke` objects directly.
+Our examples uses format string, ``f'{ks!r}'`` for ``repr()``, because ``str(ks)`` may contain escape sequences beginning with (``KEY_ESCAPE``) and are generally unprintable.